itplusx/headless_gridelements/README.md

 ## Usage
 After a successful install just include the TypoScript of this package and you are ready to go.

+**NOTE:
+Including the original Gridelements TypoScript might break the JSON output.
+Therefore it is not recommended to do so.
+The TypoScript of `headless_gridelements` is enough.**

 ## Example json output
 ```json
 {